 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your loan application.
+Your lender will give you a Loan Estimate (LE) of closing costs within three days of getting your application.
+You'll get a Loan Estimate (LE) of closing costs from your lender within three days of accepting your application.

-The estimate depends on the loan amount, and RESPA requirements mandate that it has to contain all closing costs and be within a strict range of accuracy.
-I'll analyze the estimate and let you know if everything looks all right.
+This estimate is formed from the loan amount, and RESPA requirements order that it has to contain all closing costs and be within a close range of accuracy.
+I'll analyze the estimate and let you know if everything looks adequate.

-Then it's time to close on your home.
-This will most likely occur at a title company or escrow office and should be a smooth and hassle-free occasion.
+Then it's time to close on your house.
+This will likely happen at a title company or escrow office and will probably be a smooth and comfortable event.